 Habits of Highly Mediocre DJs + How To Avoid Them

 There’s no doubt that the DJ industry has become more saturated in the last five years, with more aspiring DJs eager to share their passion for music discovery, mixing, and curation with dancefloors around the world.
-It’s all too easy to become stagnant with so many DJs everywhere, so today we take a look at some of the more common traps of mediocrity that DJs fall into – and how to avoid them!
+It’s all too easy to become stagnant with so many DJs everywhere, so today we take a look at some of the more common habits of mediocrity that DJs fall into – and how to avoid them!

 LEARN FROM THE SUCCESSFUL